Welcome to Trinity.

 In your bulletin, there is an insert with the readings from Holy Scripture assigned for today.
 (Today's psalm or canticle is also to be found in the Prayer Book.)
 The bulletin gives you page numbers for the prayer book and the hymnals.
 S-numbers are "Service Music" found inthe first section of the blue hymnal.
 Words related to service music are printed in the Prayer Book.

 All persons, including children, are invited to recieve Communion.
-If you have difficulty with steps or walking, please let an usher know, and we will bring Communion to you where you are.
-We have gluten-free Communion hosts, so let us know if you need one wehn you come the altar rail.
+If you have difficulty walking, please let an usher know, and we will bring Communion to you where you are.
+We have gluten-free Communion hosts, so let us know if you need one.

 In the pews, you wil find a welcome card.
 We ask that you fill that out and drop it in the offering plate so that we may have further contact with you.
 We have two services on Sundays 8 & 10:15 AM.
 From 9 - 10 AM we offer Christian Education for all ages.
 Each week, we invite you to enjoy coffee hour, usually with donuts and fruit!